ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 ## [From _The Cambria freeman._](https://chroniclingamerica.loc.gov/lccn/sn83032041/1875-09-17/ed-1/seq-1)

 #### 1875-09-17 &middot; Ebensburg, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-l lives are those that bless
+utiful lives are those that bless
 Sileut river of happiness,
 Whose hidden fountains but few may guess.
 Beautiful twilight, at set of sun,